tibagni/cheatsheets/README.md

 :vs **/*<partial file name><Tab>
 ```
 This will search the current directory and all directories below it for filenames containing your partial search.
 This can be used with :e, :sp, :vsp.

+### Highlight in substitution command
+You can't: :s is a : command, not a search command, and highlighting can only be done on search commands.
+But despair not!
+/foo highlights stuff, then :s//bar replaces stuff using the last search string.